newenclave/aikartos/modules/modules_howto.md

-# Loadable Modules in RTOS: A Practical Guide Using AIKaRTOS
+# Loadable Modules in RTOS: A Practical Guide Using AikaRTOS

-This document provides a comprehensive overview of how loadable modules can be implemented in a real-time operating system (RTOS), using **AIKaRTOS** as a working example.
+This document provides a comprehensive overview of how loadable modules can be implemented in a real-time operating system (RTOS), using **AikaRTOS** as a working example.

 You'll learn how to: